Introduction

 When I was really getting into coding, I was seeking a way to learn how to create performant, long-lasting, flexible web applications with low complexity and maintenance costs.

-After having worked with Symfony at the company I worked for, I knew that big frameworks were not the way I wanted to go.
+After having worked with Symfony at the company I was employed by, I knew that big frameworks were not the way I wanted to go.

 So it was clear, I wanted to learn how to design a web application with minimal dependencies.
 I started by creating a vanilla PHP router with a simple MVC structure and trivial dependency management.